The scene:

 - Combined with similar conflict raging elsewhere (e.g. Sales Dept. vs. Production) they contributed to an atmosphere that I described as a ‘toxic waste field’ throughout the company

-- And of course, they unintentionally sabotaged the company they sought to protect
+- And of course, they (unintentionally) sabotaged the company they sought to protect

 Isn’t this just common sense?

-As I write this I can imagine you thinking, “Wait a minute.
-This is just common sense.”
-And you’re right of course.
-Once stated it seems obvious, self-evident – just common sense – to speak to instead of about.
-But beware…as I’ve said before and will repeat again, we must never confuse common sense with common practice.
-To make speaking ‘to’ instead of ‘about’ common practice we first need to bring these dynamics into our conscious awareness…then we need that personal aha moment when we self-confront…and accept that it’s not someone else we’re talking about…”it’s me.”
+To make speaking ‘to’ instead of ‘about’ common practice we first need to bring these dynamics into our conscious awareness…then we need that personal aha moment when we self-confront…and accept that “It’s not someone else we’re talking about…it’s me.”
 (Hey, if it’s genuinely not you then thank goodness for the training or insight that has helped you avoid this deadly trap).
-Then, once we have ownership sorted out…we need to practice.
+Then, once we have ownership of the problem sorted out…we need to practice.

 Your call to action